davecoll3/GotNoBeans/README.md

 * Toasts

     * Bootstrap toasts are used to provide users with a variety of success, error, and alert messages.
-The dissapear after a short period and can also be closed by the user.
+They disappear after a short period and can also be closed by the user.

         ![Toasts](/documentation/readme_images/toasts.png)

 * Admin Features

-    * Site admins (superusers) can perform full CRUD functionallity on the site with the ability to create, read, update and delete products, recipes and events.
+    * Site admins (superusers) can perform full CRUD functionality on the site with the ability to create, read, update and delete products, recipes and events.
     * When an admin logs into the site, they are presented with an extra 'Admin' dropdown in the navbar containing links to add new products, recipes and events to the site.
     * Additionally, edit and delete options are available to them in the products and product detail pages, the recipes and recipe detail pages and the events page.

 * Registered User Features

     * Users who have registered on the site have access to additional features that improve their user experience; including access to order history, a personal favourite products list and the ability to add and update their default personal and delivery information.
-    * When a registered user logs into the site they are offered additional links under the 'Profile' dropdown in the navbar, spcifically linking to their 'Profile' page and 'Favourites' list.
+    * When a registered user logs into the site they are offered additional links under the 'Profile' dropdown in the navbar, specifically linking to their 'Profile' page and 'Favourites' list.
     * Their profile page shows a list of their previous orders and allows them to maintain their personal and delivery information.
     * The favourites page lists and items that they have favourited and links back to the product detail page for each individual item should they wish to purchase it at a future date.
-Products can be added to their favorites list by clicking on the "Add to Favourites' button on the product detail page.
+Products can be added to their favourites list by clicking on the "Add to Favourites' button on the product detail page.

 &nbsp;